estera09-ux/my-portfolio-project/README.md

 ### 🚀 Getting started

 My personal portfolio showcasing my projects.
-For this projects we were asked to showcase our skills and projects.
+For this project I builded this portfolio using Html and CSS to showcase all of the projects I have completed so far in my coding journey.
 The portfolio webpage is fully responsive, mobile friendly.
-There are six projects displayed, etc.

 ### 💥 Deployed URL